 This will prevent your laces from tearing apart due to friction.
 Broken laces are very annoying but if you pick the right shoes that won’t be a problem.
 Think about how you skate, where is the wear and tear and go from there.

-Vulcanized Soles vs Cupsoles
+Vulcanized Soles or Cupsoles?

-First thing you need to consider if you want to wear vulcanized or supsole shoes.
+First thing you need to consider if you want to wear vulcanized or cupsole shoes.
 The difference between cupsoles and vulcanized soles is durability and board feel.
 What it comes down to is that cupsoles are sturdier than

 Vulcanized soles and offer more heel support and protection.
 The downside is that cupsoles provide less board feel (though this is debatable).
 So which one should you get?
 The one that feels right for you, there is no best choice.
 It all comes down to personal preference.